Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By RetroAdvance64.
 - The opposite side of Ship 22.
 This is part of a gimmick proposed by JustHyperCL.

-ship 94:
+ship 93:
-- By JigglypuffGD.
+- By RetroAdvance64.
-- This ship is a reference to the Clanker, the shark in Clankers Cavern in the first Banjo Kazooie game.

 ship 99:
 - By cyanflower.

+ship 100:
+- By RetroAdvance64.
+- A direct remake to the original ship.
+In collaboration with Sorao.

 ship 102:
 - By ML500.

+ship 107:
+- By RetroAdvance64.
+- A direct remake to the original Ship.
+Properly references the "Hivehand", a weapon from Half Life (1998).

 ship 109:
 - By KevgenGD.